Christiaan-Ghijselinck/KangooZE-apk/README.md

 - Open Settings via the "gear" icon on top of the Application.
 - Select the dongle on top of the Settings window ( tab two times if no other device is paired ) Select "keep screen on" to avoid that tha Application goes to sleep ( consumes more energy ).
+  Select "LG" battery type at the bottom for a Kangoo 33 kW  ( AESC is default for a Kangoo with a 22 kw battery )
 - The Application should now connect to the dongle , and after a few seconds , data should appear.
 - Detailled data about the tractionbattery is displayed after a Tab on the battery picture of the first view.
 Swipe between the three different views.